 - December 3 – Recovery Strategies Informational Presentation to Planning Commission (memo and presentation)

-- January – Housing Recovery Presentation to Planning Commission
+- January 14 – Housing Recovery Presentation to Planning Commission (memo and presentation)

-- January – Small Business Recovery Presentation to Planning Commission
+- Neighborhood Business Recovery Presentation to Planning Commission

 - Neighborhood Life Presentation to Planning Commission